-And yes, the medieval archbishop of Cologne had to keep his sword and bishop’s staff ready.
+And yes, the medieval archbishop of Cologne in the Hohenstaufen era had to keep his sword and bishop’s staff ready.
 They reigned over large territories, obtained the right to levy tolls along the Rhine and to build fortifications.
-Since the days of Archbishop Hermann II.
-(1036 – 1056), they had the right to crown the kings in Aachen.
+Since the days of Archbishop Hermann II (1036 – 1056), they had the right to crown the kings in Aachen.
 From the 13th century onward, they were among the prince-electors who had the privilege of electing the monarchs, so we call them prince-archbishops.

-They also had the say in our region.
-Since 1118 their castle stood on the mountain Wolkenburg; it was the first castle in the Siebengebirge.
+The archbishops of Cologne had their say in our region as well.
+Since 1118, their castle stood on Mount Wolkenburg; it was the first castle in the Siebengebirge.
 But their supremacy in the region was more and more disputed by the Counts of Sayn from the south and the Counts of Berg from the north.

-The Counts of Berg were a powerful family, already twice family members had served as archishops of Cologne, and they continued to strive for this position.
+The Counts of Berg were a powerful family.
+Already twice family members had served as archbishops of Cologne, and they continued to strive for this position.
 In those years we meet them only in the northern part of the Siebengebirge region.
-They were bailiffs of the Benedictine Abbey above the city of Siegburg. and thus also its provostry in Oberpleis (today Königswinter-Oberpleis).
+They were bailiffs of the Benedictine Abbey above the city of Siegburg, and thus also its provostry in Oberpleis (today Königswinter-Oberpleis).

 The Counts of Sayn had their homeland in the Westerwald region in today’s Rhineland-Palatinate.
 When they set out to obtain power and possession in the Bonn area, they got in the Archbishopric’s way.
 Both sides took up arms.